-- 1. Value at Risk (VaR) is calculated for Equity and Foreign Exchange portfolios on a daily basis. - 2.
+- 1. Value at Risk (VaR) numbers is arrived for Trading book Central Government securities and Foreign Exchange Position. - 2.
 The positions are marked to market at stipulated intervals.
-The Duration/Modified Duration for trading book is computed and its adherence to the prescribed duration limits is ensured.
+The Duration/Modified Duration for trading book is computed and its adherence to the prescribed duration limits is ensured. - 3.
+The Bank is computing capital charge for both investments and foreign exchange exposure categories using Standardised Duration Approach as required under RBI guidelines.

-- 3. The Bank is computing capital charge for both investments and foreign exchange exposure categories using Standardised Duration Approach as required under RBI guidelines. - 4.
-Stress testing analysis is done by applying rate shocks on investment portfolio and also on foreign exchange open position.
+4. Stress testing analysis is done by applying rate shocks on investment portfolio and also on foreign exchange open position.

-Capital charge for Market Risk - 31.03.2020 (Rs. in crore)
+Capital charge for Market risk - 31.03.2021 (Rs. in crore)

-Interest Rate Risk 14.35
+Interest Rate Risk 22.19

-Equity Position Risk 19.09
+Equity Position Risk 10.17

-Foreign Exchange Risk 2.00
+Foreign Exchange Risk 2.80

-Total 35.44
+Total 35.16